BirdeeHub/lzextras/README.md

     end,
   },
   {
+    "mason.nvim",
+    -- dep_of handler ensures we have mason-lspconfig set up before nvim-lspconfig dep_of = { "nvim-lspconfig" },
+    load = function(name)
+      require("birdee.utils").multi_packadd { name, "mason-lspconfig.nvim" }
+      require('mason').setup()
+      -- auto install will make it install servers when lspconfig is called on them. require('mason-lspconfig').setup { automatic_installation = true, }
+    end,
+  },
+  {
     "lua_ls",
     lsp = {
+      -- if you include a filetype, it doesnt call lspconfig for the list filetypes = { 'lua' },
       settings = {
         Lua = {
           runtime = { version = 'LuaJIT' },